 For new properties:

-• VAT (IVA): it applies to new properties, renovated properties or properties that are part of a tourist program.
-The rate is 23% in mainland Portugal (22% in Madeira, 16% in the Azores).
+VAT (IVA): it applies to new and renovated properties, or the ones that are part of a tourist program.
+The rate is 23% in mainland Portugal, except in areas classified as historic, where the VAT rate is 6%.
+Madeira and the Azores are subject to VAT of 22% and 16% respectively.

-• This VAT is usually included in the displayed sales price.
+This VAT is included in the displayed sales price.

 Once you are the owner, you will have to pay annual taxes related to the possession of your property.